Hybrid manufacturing workflow combining industrial 3D printing and CNC machining for production components

 Our team frequently combines both processes.
 We print near-net geometry to capture complex internal features, then finish critical faces, bores, and datums on CNC equipment.
 This shortens lead time, reduces waste, and keeps tight tolerances where they matter.
 Hybrid builds also simplify qualification because additive manages the complexity while machining preserves legacy inspection steps.

-Typical Hybrid Steps
+Typical Hybrid Sequence

-• Print production-intent builds with traceable material lots and controlled orientation.
+2. Print production-intent builds with traceable material lots and controlled orientation.

 Additive build plate displaying support structures prior to CNC finishing